PiressGuilherme/JokenpoPython/README.md

 # JokenpoPython

-The code is a Python program that simulates a rock-paper-scissors tournament among multiple players.
+This code is a Python program that simulates a rock-paper-scissors tournament among multiple players.

 Import the pandas library for data manipulation, random for random operations, and math for mathematical functions.